You are here

 • Trachite, the wall light made from a single block of marble, has essential clear-cut lines and features a fine combination of straight lines and curves.
 Handcrafted, it comes in two possible LED variants: cold and warm light.

-• Ha linee decise e minimali la lampada cilindrica in marmo per esterni della linea Nur-Hag, caratterizzata dall’aspetto scultoreo applicato, con raffinata progettazione, a forme geometriche solide fessurate.
+• La linea innovativa a forma di sfera della lampada in marmo per esterni restituisce il pregio esclusivo della manifattura artigianale, riconoscibile in tutta la collezione Nur-Hag, caratterizzata dall’aspetto scultoreo applicato con raffinata progettazione a forme geometriche solide fess

 Il settore